 b.
 It is raining.

 They argue that theories postulating that must serves to make weak claims in cases such as (3a) confuse the notion of indirectness with ‘a feeling of weakness’.
-According to von Fintel & Gillies (2010), this is an important distinction, and they provide many examples to support it.
-Let us look at one of their examples (von Fintel & Gillies 2010: 362):
+In support of this distinction, von Fintel & Gillies provide examples such as the following (von Fintel & Gillies 2010: 362):

 (4) context: Chris has lost her ball, but she knows with full certainty that it is either in Box A or B or C. She says: